The quality management system and certifications behind XUND

 Our certifications: ISO 13485 and more

-• CE mark for the Class IIa medical device — demonstrates product conformity
+• CE mark for the class IIa medical device — demonstrates product conformity

-• ISO 13485 & MDR certification — audits and certifies our QMS
+• ISO 13485 & MDR certification — certifies our QMS

-In addition to the ISO 13485-compliant QMS, we also meet the requirements of the following relevant standards, directives, and laws:
+In addition to the ISO 13485-compliant QMS, we also meet the requirements of the following relevant national standards, directives, and laws:

 • Medical Devices Act and relevant regulations